Root Me Challenge - Extracting Location Data from EXIF Metadata

 These coordinates can then be entered into a mapping service to reveal the exact location.

-Tools for Extracting EXIF Data
+Tools for Extracting and Managing EXIF Data

 | Tool Type | Example Tools | Use Case | Pros/Cons |